-Around a year after the outbreak of World War One, on 12 November 1915, Lawrence signed up for service with the Royal Navy as an ‘Air Mechanic II’ (Service Number: F9183) – at this time his occupation was ‘engineer’ and he had “served in the Jersey Militia prior to entry“.
+Around a year after the outbreak of World War One, on 12 November 1915, he signed up for service with the Royal Navy as an ‘Air Mechanic II’ (Service Number: F9183) – at this time his occupation was ‘engineer’ and he had “served in the Jersey Militia prior to entry“.
 His service with the Royal Navy was thus:

 - HMS President II (Air Mechanic II): 12 November 1915 – 31 December 1916